Junichiro-KOBAYASHI/LASSO_with_different_IDs/README.md

 - matplotlib 3.5.1

 <h3>Obtain this software</h3>
-Just execute `git clone` on your terminal.
+Just execute `git clone ~~` on your terminal.

-To check the compatibility and arrange an environment
+To check the compatibility and arrange an environment, go to the directory you've cloned this and execute the following:

+`python main.py`

 # Usage
 # Technology used